Bartekkur1/gpu-ml/README.md

 ## There are some ready solutions (WIP)

-For example there is a ready version of XOR.
-You can run it by running `npm run solveXor`.
+For example there is a ready version of XOR and mnist (but you have to download your own data set, link is in solution).
+You can run it by running `npm run solve-xor` or `npm run solve-mnist`.

 I didn't use gpu computation for this one because its too simple, creating GPU kernels is too time consuming